-Factitious hyperthyroidism is higher-than-normal thyroid hormone levels in the blood that occur from taking too much thyroid hormone medication.
+Factitious hyperthyroidism is higher-than-normal thyroid hormone levels in the blood and symptoms that suggest hyperthyroidism.
+It occurs from taking too much thyroid hormone medicine.

 The thyroid gland produces the hormones thyroxine (T4) and triiodothyronine (T3).
 In most cases of hyperthyroidism, the thyroid gland itself produces too much of these hormones.